 Summer School for Applied Autonomy

-The project was part of my research fellowship at the Graduate school at the Berlin University of the Arts, and has been generously supported by the Einstein Foundation Berlin.
+Supported by the Graduate school at the Berlin University of the Arts and the Einstein Foundation Berlin.